 PARKER No. 47.

 Parker #47.
 Its price was $10.00.
-According Parker in its time no more beautiful pen of this kind was ever made.
+According to Parker in its time no more beautiful pen of this kind was ever made.
 Gold bands on either end of barrel to hold the pearl slabs in place.
-Supplied with a enlarged pearl barrel of new design.
+Supplied with an enlarged pearl barrel of new design.
 Cap covered with beautiful mounting 18k. fine floral design with space on cap for engraving owner’s name.
 Its elegant curvature has earned the affectionate nickname “Pregnant” Parker.

 - 1896-1917 Parker Side Talks and Parkergrams, the Parker´s dealer magazines.

 - Fountain Pen and Pencil.
 The Golden Age of Writing Instruments.
 G. Fischler & S. Schneider.
 Ed.
 Schiffer Publishing, Ltd. 1990.